Mahad410/taotnpwaft/ABOUT.md

 ## This group is for members who are interested in Tech and IT and especially related advice.
 This group is designed to get you involved in sharing your experiences with the Windows, Linux and Unix operating systems and the apps that run in Linux and Unix or one of its derivatives, and technology in general.
 If new to Linux or Unix, the group can help.
 This site has been expanded to include all technology-related concepts, not just Linux- and Unix-related technology based

 Welcome to the The Art of Tech: Not Playing with a Full Tech Facebook group forum.
-This is an extension of the Facebook groups conversation / discussion and it is a place to learn, grow, share, educate, mentor, help, etc. AT the present we have ~130 members and most of them are active and we are growing.
+This is an extension of the Facebook groups conversation / discussion and it is a place to learn, grow, share, educate, mentor, help, etc. At the present we have ~130 members and most of them are active and we are growing.
 Please bare with us while we get everything set up.

 This work has been the result of a 5-10 year plan to bring back my former tech group of 1k - 2k members.
 I have a number of goals the first of which will be to reach 2k members, but have the largest core of those members be those willing to learn, grow, share, educate, mentor, help, etc.